 Attucks! by Phillip Hoose

 In the 40s and 50s, black kids in Indianapolis attended a segregated high school called Crispus Attucks.
 The basketball team wasn’t allowed to play public schools.
 When the Board of Education finally agreed to allow Attucks to play public schools, the city of Indianapolis witnessed a champion team in the making.
-The all-white high schools suddenly wanted black players on their basketball teams.

 The Boys in the Boat (Young Readers’ Edition) by Daniel James Brown